flyteorg/flyte/rsts/concepts/basics.rst

     .. link-button:: divedeep-data-management
         :type: ref
-        :text: Understand how Flyte manages data flow between tasks
+        :text: How Flyte manages Data?
         :classes: btn-block stretched-link
     ^^^^^^^^^^^^
     This section explains what is metadata, how large amounts of raw-data is handled and how data flows between tasks.

-    ---

-    .. link-button:: ui
-        :type: ref
-        :text: Walkthrough for Flyte UI
-        :classes: btn-block stretched-link
-    ^^^^^^^^^^^^
-    This section provides a quick overview of the FlyteConsole.

     ---